Director of Japanese language program

 Tomoko Takami (高見智子) Senior Lecturer in Foreign Languages

 Teaching is my passion and love.
-I enjoy working with students, and I believe that every student in class is unique and contributes to build a learning community.
+I enjoy working with students, and I believe that every student in a class is unique and contributes to building a learning community.
 I value collaborative learning in which all of the participants, the students and the instructor, explore learning together by exchanging knowledge, experiences, and engaging in dialogues.
 I take the learner-centered approach, in which I take the learner’s needs and goals of learning into consideration along with language teaching pedagogy when developing a curriculum.

 Megumu Tamura (田村芽)

 Prior to coming to UPenn, I taught at several institutions including Penn State University, Purdue University, and Swarthmore College, as well as in summer course programs at Middlebury College.
 My teaching philosophy encompasses the following principles: 1) that students learn the most under the environment where they are challenged and motivated, and then where they achieve; and 2) that the instructor’s role is to create a challenging but rewarding learning environment in which students will gain confidence and become proficient.
 I believe in the importance of critical thinking in not only language courses, but also in college education in general, and my teaching style that emphasizes discussions reflects this belief.
 In order to accomplish these goals, I creatively incorporate a variety of raw and up-to-date materials, such as newspaper articles in current topics and Manga, in my teaching.

 Akiko Takamura Barnes (篁バーンズ明子)